mfflavell/predicting_vaccinations/README.md

 ## Recommendations

+**Direct Marketing**

 If the pharmaceutical company could develop relationships with doctors and pharmacies that deliver vaccinations, then they could provide a two-pronged approach of providing marketing/ educational materials as well as increasing doctor recommendations during a patient's visit.

   * Educational materials in the waiting room to build awareness of the risks of H1N1 as well as the effectiveness of the vaccine
   * Help doctors make recommendations for H1N1 vaccine.

+**Lead Qualification**

-The company can also create a targeted digital marketing campaign with a lead capture survey including the most relevant questions from the federal survey and then use that data to qualify leads using the predictive models which would trigger specific marketing actions.
-For example, if someone is predicted not vaccinate, then the person could be routed to a webpage containing information about the risks of H1N1 and the effectiveness of the vaccine and also recieve marketing emails if they opted in.
+The company could also create a targeted digital marketing campaign with a lead capture survey including the most relevant questions from the federal survey and use the data collected to qualify leads with the Logistic Regression classifier.
+The prediction would would trigger specific marketing actions for the two different groups.
+For example, if someone is predicted not to vaccinate, then the person could be routed to a webpage containing information about the risks of H1N1 and the effectiveness of the vaccine and also recieve marketing emails if they opted in.

+To mitigate the inevitable false positives, the marketing material should include two CTAs (Call to Actions): 1) get more information about the virus and vaccine and 2) schedule a doctor's visit for vaccination.
+Depending on the person's response, the company would be able to further qualify the lead.

 ## Next Steps